Partnerships to upgrade market systems

 A Ghana-wide network of partnerships has been achieved through a growing awareness, on the part of agribusinesses, that it is sometimes better to build capacity and market access through acquisition and networking than organically, and that by working with specialist service suppliers, business growth can be accelerated while risks are shared.
 To support these developments on a higher level, MADE has worked with larger anchor firms, trade associations and commodity exchanges, improving linkages across the value chain and enabling access to wider national and international markets.

 Across Northern Ghana, as elsewhere, women encounter greater difficulties than men when they seek to engage in income-generating opportunities.
 They are often burdened with unpaid activities, have precarious access to land, if any, and have a harder time acquiring agricultural inputs.
 Yet despite constraints like these, women play a major role in the farming sector.
-MADE’s experience working with women strengthens the view that women are:
+MADE’s experience working with women strengthens the view that women are interested and successful in engaging in market development activities; more likely to be early adopters and follow through on training and advice; and better able to pay back loans facilitated by an aggregator.

 A changing climate in the North means that any sustainable business model must have a foundation in climate-smart agricultural practices.
 MADE has encouraged this thinking among agribusinesses and farmers alike.
 In particular, it has co-invested with partner firms to establish model climate-smart farms around the region, where smallholders can learn from practices that reduce costs while enhancing soil quality and water retention.
 Thousands of farmers have observed these practices in action during field days, and technical monitoring has revealed that the model farms have been largely unaffected by the failure of seasonal rains, promising a more dependable future for production in the region.